Dysart Road, Grantham, NG31 7LE

 Wear a Face Covering

 Please arrive early and follow social distancing guidance at stations and platforms where queueing and one-way systems may be in operation.
 To help manage social distancing on board, we’ve reduced the seating capacity on our trains.
+When making an Advance ticket booking, you will be allocated a seat reservation but you will not be given a specific carriage and seat number.
 We have clearly marked out which seats you can sit in that are socially distanced.
-Please follow these guidelines
+Click here to view our updated seating plan.
+Socially distanced seats are clearly marked using the following system:

 • Sit at a window seat only, one person per row indicated by green tickets